micro-lc/micro-lc.github.io/docs/micro-lc/core_configuration.md

 - _type_: string;
 - _required_: `true`;
-- _description_: link used to redirect the user to the privacy policy
+- _description_: link used to redirect the user to the privacy policy.

 ### disclaimer

 - _type_: string;
 - _required_: `true`;
-- _description_: disclaimer showed to the user, generally used to inform him about the cookies that will be used
+- _description_: disclaimer showed to the user, generally used to inform them about the cookies that will be used.

 ### gtmId

 - _type_: string;
 - _required_: `true`;
 - _description_: container id for [Google Analytics](https://analytics.google.com/);
-- _example_: `GTM-XXXXXX`
+- _example_: `GTM-XXXXXX`.

 ## Right menu parameters